nsmryan/nsmryan.github.io/posts/2019-02-23-Decoding-With-Session-Types.markdown

 ---
-title: Decodig with Session Types
+title: Decoding with Session Types
 author: Noah Ryan
 ---
 This post is a thought I had a while back about data decoding, but which I will likely not pursue.
 I just wanted to